0chain/0chain/README.md

    ```
     make build-mocks
    ```
    Note: Mocks have to be built once in the beginning.
-Building mocks require mockery which can be installed using brew package manager.
+Building mocks require mockery which can be installed from [here](https://github.com/0chain/0chain/blob/hm90121-patch-1/standalone_guides.md#install-brew-and-mockery).
-   -  Brew package manager can be installed from [here](https://brew.sh/).
-   -  Mockery can be installed using brew via following command `brew install mockery`

 5.4) Building the miners and sharders.
 From the git/0chain directory:

    ```